jasoncortella/SFConcerts/README.md

 # SFConcerts

 ## What is this?
-People of San Francisco.
-Ever been at the computer, and wondered, 'hmm, any decent live music tonight?'
+People of the S.F.
+Bay Area.
+Ever been at the computer, and wondered, 'hmm, any decent live music this week?'
 Well, now you can instantly check from the command line!
 Big thanks to http://www.foopee.com/punk/the-list/ for the data, this is simply a tool to instantly check the site from the command line.

 ## Usage
 1 - Download SFConcerts.py